Mother of Center City stabbing victim: I was manipulated by D.A.

 White was delivering food on his bicycle before the fatal stabbing.
 He surrendered to police days later.

+Philadelphia District Attorney Larry Krasner appeared in the courtroom.
+He said further investigation is needed, but they do not have the evidence to support murder in the first degree.
+They are carefully considering their case.

-"It is relevant both of the defendant ran and hid for a couple days and that he turned himself in," Philadelphia District Attorney Larry Krasner said.
+"It is relevant both that the defendant ran at the time of the incident, then hid for a couple days, and that he turned himself in.
+It is relevant both that he threw the murder weapon onto a rooftop and eventually he told it us where it was.
+We have to be balanced and evenhanded," Krasner said.

-The D.A. says there is a video of the altercation, and that is what led his office to drop the first-degree murder charge.
+The next court date is October 30.
+The district attorney said it will be decided at that point whether to proceed with the third degree murder and voluntary manslaughter charges, or just the voluntary manslaughter charges.
+It is possible the D.A. drops that third degree murder charge depending on where the investigation leads.

 Only speaking to Action News Wednesday night, Schellenger's mother Linda issued this statement: